-Safe Harbor Privacy Statement
+Data Privacy Framework Statement

 “Sensitive Personal Information” means personal information that reveals race, ethnic origin, sexual orientation, political opinions, religious or philosophical beliefs, trade union membership or that concerns an individual’s health.
 Sovos’ services do not include the collection of Sensitive Personal Information.

-Data collected from the public via the Sovos web site: Sovos collects data from the general public via the Sovos web site.
+Sovos collects data from the general public via the Sovos web site.
 This data may include information volunteered by an individual who wants to obtain more information about Sovos’ services or data which indicates who accessed Sovos’ web site and which pages they accessed.
 The latter type of data may or may not include Personal Information.
 This data is used for Sovos’ marketing and sales purposes and is not passed to third parties for any purpose other than assisting Sovos in its marketing and sales efforts.
 Sovos does not sell this data to third parties.
 Third parties who do receive this type of data are obligated to use the data only for the contracted purpose and to maintain the confidentiality of the data.

 Sovos performs its tax determination, remittance, and reporting functions without retaining the personally identifiable information of consumers.
 Personally identifiable information is only used and retained to the extent necessary for the administration of the services with respect to exempt purchasers.
 Generally, Sovos does not obtain personally identifiable information directly from consumers.
 We primarily receive personally identifiable information as a result of consumers’ financial transactions with sellers.
 However, in the event Sovos collects information directly from consumers, we will obtain the personal information that is needed to provide our goods or services, to provide customer service and to fulfill any legal or regulatory requirements.f

-Data collected from customers related to Sovos’ services: Sovos’ customers provide Sovos with Personal Information necessary for Sovos or its customers to make required tax reporting disclosures to taxing authorities.
+Data collected from customers related to Sovos’ services: Sovos’ customers provide Sovos with Personal Information necessary for Sovos or its customers to make required tax, compliance and/or business-to-government reporting disclosures to taxing authorities.
 This may include social security numbers and the name and address of an individual, and will include information about payments Sovos’ customer has made to the individual.
 Sovos may also collect data about individuals from government-run or sponsored web sites, such as sites designed to verify that social security numbers are accurate.
 This data is used solely for the provision of Sovos’ services to its customers and is not used for any other purpose.

-Individuals whose Personal Information is collected from Sovos customers can opt out of Sovos’ use of their information by contacting the Sovos customer who provided the information.
+Individuals whose Personal Information is collected from Sovos’ customers can opt out of Sovos’ use of their information by contacting the Sovos customer who provided the information.

 Sovos does not currently collect Sensitive Personal Information.
 In the event that Sovos does receive Sensitive Personal Information, Sovos shall treat Sensitive Personal Information received from an individual the same as the individual would treat and identify it as Sensitive Personal Information.